 Copyright © 2000 Sarah Phillips Sarah Phillips, Inc. All rights reserved.

 When you run out of something, what do you do?
 The solution is to substitute an ingredient called for in a recipe with another one.
 Here, you can find ingredient substitution charts and information for use in your recipes.
 Making one thing into another is never 100 percent, but in a pinch, however, it's helpful to know how to come close to an orginal ingredient, although sometimes it doesn't work.
-If you have any baking questions, please post them in our Forum, where they will be answered shortly.
+If you have any baking or recipe questions, please post them in our Forum, where they will be answered shortly.

 SARAH SAYS: I've compiled a quick list of possible baking ingredient substitutions that are commonly asked about.
 For more extensive information, click on the categories in the substitution menu to the left.